-In the Pacific Electric ROW, the contractor continued installation of the overhead pole foundations, duct banks, and foundation and block for three soundwalls.
-The Fairview Road grade crossing was completed with the installation of rail and crossing panels, while preparations began for the Fifth Street crossing.
-Construction of the Westminster Bridge and Santa Ana River Bridge is substantially complete, and work is underway to prepare for rail installation on both bridges.
+In the Pacific Electric ROW, the contractor continued to install OCS pole foundations, duct banks, and foundation and block for three soundwalls.
+The Fairview Street grade crossing was completed with the installation of rail, crossing panels, and asphalt pavement.
+Although work at the Fifth Street crossing began, delays occurred due to utility conflicts.
+Construction of the Westminster and Santa Ana River Bridges is substantially complete, and work is underway to prepare for rail installation on both bridges.